iann838/workery/docs/guides/dependencies.md

         if (!user)
             throw new JSONResponse({ detail: "Unauthenticated" }, { status: 401 })
         later((res) => {
-            if (res.status >= 400)
+            // logs out the user if the response status is >= 400. if (res.status >= 400)
                 await logoutUser(user)
         })